 We have had many plumbers come and check our water softener, water heater, and pipes.
 Nothing came off it.
 We called the county too, but they cannot help since no one in the neighborhood has complained.
 It looks like it is a highly localized problem only in our kitchen tap.
 We changed our tap too, but the smell persists.
 What could be the problem?
 Is there anything else we can do to help solve the issue?

 Any chance your dishwasher might be the source.
 Perhaps food has gotten trapped and needs to be cleaned out.
-If it's not food trapped in there, it could be stale water in the dishwasher lines.
-Run one of the cleaning packets in there.

 There is a strange detergent/chemical smell coming from the water from our kitchen faucet.
 The faucet is 6 months old and this has been going on for about two weeks.
 We have tested the faucet in every other sink in the house.
 No matter where we try, the water only smells when it comes out of this faucet.
 It is also coming out very bubbly.
 Both the smell and the bubbles/foam go away after it runs for a few seconds.
 It is worse the longer between uses.
 Any ideas?